 Who can I contact if I have questions about VA benefits?

 For information about VA benefits in general, you may call the VA Telephone Assistance Service at 1-800-827-1000.
-For information about VA healthcare benefits, you may call the VA Health Resource Center at 1-877-222-8387.
+For information about VA healthcare benefits, you may call the VA Health Resources Center at 1-877-222-8387.